vsummet/IntroductionToComputerSystems/Labs/0-Linux.md

 4. Switching Gears - At this point, you'll do a very short exercise using git.
 This exercise is designed to be like homework assignments in miniature.
 This is the procedure you'll follow for all (most?) homework assignments this semester.
 This exercise will show you how to:

-   - accept an assignment
+   - accept an assignment which will create a repo on GitHub.com with some starter code
-   - clone a repo for that assignment to codeanywhere
+   - clone that repo to codeanywhere
    - edit a file on codeanywhere
    - compile and run your program on codeanywhere
    - stage your changes and commit them to your local repo